 - We field dress your bear and hang it in our cooler shed overnight prior to being processed.

 - Always ethical, lawful hunting.
 Never cited for a violation.

 If you would like to see the most recent game camera pictures, just like us on Facebook.

 How We Run Our Bear Hunts Here in Maine

 Our bear hunting packages provide a great opportunity to harvest a big game trophy that eludes many hunters who have spent a lifetime in the woods.
 The thrill of seeing a mature boar or sow silently appear at the edge of your vision is enough to get anyone’s heart beating faster!

 The way we set up our hunts and bait sites makes it easily enjoyed by anyone capable of climbing a ladder.
 We accommodate bow hunters, muzzleloaders, pistol and rifle hunters and we have stands to accommodate right- or left-handed hunters, at comfortable, confident shooting distances.
-Youths 10 and older can get a license and hunt, accompanied by an adult; at 16 years old they can hunt on their own.
-We can set a pair of stands together for a parent and child shared hunt and a lifelong memory for both.
-On the other hand, we have had hunters in their 80’s bag their bear!
 Your guide will drive you to within easy walking distance and get you settled into the stand.
-We can also accommodate couples or those unable to climb with ground blinds.
+We can also accommodate couples or those unable to climb in ground blinds.